NaMLiM/Seputar-SMK/README.md

 # Seputar SMK
-a news website for my school project
+a news website for my high school project

 TODO:
 - Change the WYSIWYG news editor to either TinyMCE or CKEditor